+Among others, the INDCs submitted by the Royal Government of Bhutan has identified (i) promotion of clean renewable and climate resilient energy generation by diversifying energy supply mix through promotion of renewable energy (solar, wind, small hydro, biomass) and creating investment opportunities and (ii) promotion of climate resilient agriculture to contribute towards achieving food and nutrition security.
+Therefore, the proposed project is in full alignment with Country’s NDCs to Paris Agreement and NAPA.

 Describe how the project / programme meets relevant national technical standards, where applicable, such as standards for environmental assessment, building codes, etc., and complies with the Environmental and Social Policy of the Adaptation Fund.